Quickstart Guide

 That's it!
 Your Data Table will now display these columns.

 Think of row actions as handy shortcuts right inside your table.
-They let your users edit a record, update information, or even kick off a whole new process without leaving the table!
+They let your users edit a record, update information, or even kick off a new process without leaving the table!

 Implementing Row Actions